dmsifu/buzzle/README.md

-# Blockular
+# Buzzle

-Blockular is a block puzzle game where you have to slide blocks into the target pattern
+Buzzle is a block puzzle game where you have to slide blocks to match a target pattern.
+Score enough points to advance into more complex levels! 😏